nixops/NoBoundaries/README.md

 5. Now from your laptop/desktop please execute the following command: ssh root@192.168.60.1 and use the defined password.

 6. Once you are logged in, you will now need to move some files to a location on the drive.
-So first lets navigate to the Passport storage drive.
+So first lets navigate to the Passport storage drive(/DataVolume/).
 In here create a folder, any name you choose.
 Do note the name you choose will need to be updated in the S99 script.

 7. Once there, copy and uncompress the burst wallet as well as the JDK.